payara/MicroProfile-TCK-Runners/README.md

 The option 2 (extension) is probably much simpler, although doing the option 1 (container adapter) could be a base for a proper Arquillian container adapter for Payara Micro and MicroProfile, which would be useful also for users and wider adoption of our implementation.

+### Running the tests with a custom Arquillian container

+1. add configuration for the arquillian container adapter into the tck-runner maven project (adapter dependencies,optional arquillian configuration)
+2. run tests in the tck-runner project via maven: `cd tck-runner && mvn test`

 ### Running the tests with an Arquillian extension

-With the option 2 (extension), it is enough to setup Arquillian to test against a CDI container (such as Weld or OpenWebBeans container).
+1. setup Arquillian to test against a CDI container (such as Weld or OpenWebBeans container) - add appropriate dependencies into the maven project
+2. provide an Arquillian extension, either as a dependency, or directly in the test classpath

-This runner project contains configuration for running the TCK with Weld adapter.
+The tck-runner project contains configuration for running the TCK with Weld adapter.
 To use it, you can run the TCK with the `weld` profile.
+An example Arquillian extension is in the weld-arquillian-extension, which is a required dependency for the `weld` profile - you need to build it first.

 ## Implementing the MicroProfile Config spec